Hosamov/exclusions-db/README.md

 - Adjusted styling for adding new exclusion (changed to button)
 - Added preliminary route/view for exclusions-criteria

+## 9/29/2023
+- Added email confirmation for new exclusions - local/adding user and hard-coded admin user only - Greater functionality added to TODOs (below)

 ## PLANNED CHANGES/FEATURES:
 - Email users - opt in to see when new exclusion has been added to the list
 - Include list of RCWs/Policy points to choose from during exclusion creation process.